Overview and History

 What alternatives are being evaluated?

-The Managed Lake Alternative is similar to existing conditions, with additional strategies to manage sediment accumulation and future deposition, including maintenance dredging within the North and Middle basins and selective dredging within the South Basin.
+The Managed Lake Alternative is similar to existing conditions, with additional strategies to manage sediment accumulation and future deposition, including maintenance dredging throughout the North Basin.
+Shoreline habitat would be constructed to improve ecological functions.
 The Managed Lake Alternative would retain the Fifth Avenue Dam and tide gate in its current configuration to maintain the historic reflecting pool and the Capitol Lake Basin.

 The Hybrid Alternative allows management of the basin by establishing a tidal estuary in the western portion of the North Basin, and throughout the Middle and South Basins.
-An opening at the Fifth Avenue Dam would be constructed to allow for tidal flow.
-A retaining wall also would be constructed, at approximately the centerline of the North Basin, which would result in a 39‐acre saltwater reflecting pool adjacent to Heritage Park in the North Basin.
+A 500-foot opening at Fifth Avenue would be constructed to allow for tidal flow.
+A retaining wall also would be constructed, at approximately the centerline of the North Basin, which would result in a 45‐acre saltwater reflecting pool adjacent to Heritage Park in the North Basin.
 Construction and maintenance of the smaller reflecting pool, in addition to restored estuarine conditions in part of the basin, gives this option its classification as a hybrid.
-Sediment would be managed through initial dredging in Capitol Lake Basin, and recurring maintenance dredging in Budd Inlet.
+Sediment would be managed through initial dredging in the Middle and North Basins and recurring maintenance dredging in Budd Inlet.
+Shoreline habitat would be constructed to improve ecological functions.

 No Action Alternative